Manage the IoT on an Energy Budget

 In case B, the wakeups by Process 2 have been aligned with the wakeups from Process 1, resulting in a total of 6 wakeups during the same period, a significant reduction from case A.

-As we have discussed, minimizing awake time is important.
+As discussed, minimizing awake time is important.
 In many cases, software running on the CPU is waiting for something to happen.
 If the CPU is set to wait for a fixed time, the best approach is to use a hardware timer.
 Hardware timers come in a range of types with varying functionality, current consumption, and accuracy.

 On an EFM32 system, if the CPU needs to sleep for a short number of clock cycles while maintaining full MCU operation, the software should use the TIMER peripheral and place the system in EM1 while waiting.
-This method will significantly reduce current consumption, and wakeup is instantaneous.
+This method will significantly reduce current consumption and wakeup is instantaneous.

 If only EM2-EM4 level functionality is necessary while waiting and the wait-time is more than 31 µs, the period of a 32768 Hz oscillator, the low-frequency timers LETIMER, RTC, or RTCC can be used and the system can go to EM2 for maximum efficiency.
 If high accuracy is required, a TIMER can be synchronized to the low-frequency timer upon wakeup through PRS to time out the last clock cycles with the accurate high-frequency TIMER.

-If wait time is relatively long, i.e. multiple milliseconds, and does not have to be accurate, and the system only needs EM4 functionality while sleeping, sleep can be done using the CRYOTIMER, running on the 1 kHz ULFRCO oscillator for extremely low sleep current in the 100 nA range.
+If wait time is relatively long, i.e., multiple milliseconds, and does not have to be accurate, and the system only needs EM4 functionality while sleeping, sleep can be done using the CRYOTIMER, running on the 1 kHz ULFRCO oscillator for extremely low sleep current in the 100 nA range.
 Note that wakeup from EM4 costs more energy than wakeup from EM2, because the wakeup is through a reset, so even though EM4 could be used for sleeping for 5 ms, it might not be the most energy efficient.
 With sleep times of minutes or more, EM4 starts becoming extremely efficient.

 Note that on EFM32 devices, a write to the low-frequency timers (LETIMER, RTC, or RTCC) is instantaneous, compared to other MCUs, where a write takes multiple low-frequency cycles.
 This means that on EFM32, if the RTC value is currently 99, the MCU can decide to go to sleep and wake up on value 100.
 For most other systems, the earliest RTC value possible to wake up on would be 102, making it difficult to sleep if the wait period is less than 100 µs.